-Because of the integrity and trustworthiness of MRR as a business health metric, financing partners like Capchase are able to provide financing based on a business’s MRR performance.
+Because of the integrity and trustworthiness of MRR as a business health metric, financing partners like Capchase are able to provide financing based on a business’s predictive MRR performance.

-Every revenue financing partner has its own underwriting criteria and compliance requirements, in addition to repayment terms.
+Every revenue-based financing partner has its own underwriting criteria and compliance requirements, in addition to repayment terms.
 So you’ll want to conduct your research to determine the right partner for your unique business model.

-Every revenue financing company has its own policies and procedures for terms of repayment.
-The first step is to determine a repayment schedule as part of a percentage of MRR.
+Every revenue financing company has its own policies and procedures for the terms of repayment.
+The first step is to determine a repayment schedule as part of a percentage of your MRR.
 This number will look different for every business.

 Capchase uses intelligent software to determine the right threshold for every borrower.
 The evaluation criteria includes growth goals, anticipated revenue, and past business performance.
-Because of all the due diligence associated with this discovery, Capchase will never overextend on capital or offer hard-to-repay terms.
-Capchase values fairness and transparency in all customer dealings.
+Because of all the due diligence associated with this discovery, Capchase will never over-extend on capital or offer hard-to-repay terms.
+Capchase values fairness and transparency in all our customer dealings.

-Lenders typically integrate directly with a borrower’s bank account for a smoother repayment process.
+Lenders typically integrate directly with a borrower’s bank account, for a smoother repayment process.

 Are you interested in learning more about revenue financing?

 It’s important to do your research and make the decision that’s best for your business.
 Here are 3 immediate steps you can take: